ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](sparse_shepards_pow8.png)](sparse_shepards_pow8.png)
 power 8.0

-As you can see the 'spots of color' expand from very sharp points, to rounded spots, and on to large areas of color.
+As you can see, the 'spots of color' expand from very sharp points, to rounded spots, and on to large areas of color.
 At very high power levels it will eventually reproduce the same pattern as a [Voronoi Sparse Color Method](#voronoi).

-This define not only effects [Shepards Sparse Color](#shepards), but also will have similar effects on [Shepards Distortion Method](../distorts/#shepards) which is based on displacement maps generated by the sparse color method.
+This define not only affects [Shepards Sparse Color](#shepards), but also will have similar effects on [Shepards Distortion Method](../distorts/#shepards) which is based on displacement maps generated by the sparse color method.
-However it does not effect the [Inverse](#inverse) sparse color method, which always uses a power-level of 1.0.
+However, it does not affect the [Inverse](#inverse) sparse color method, which always uses a power-level of 1.0.

 ### Summary of Sparse Color Methods {#sparse_summary}